European Radio for Belarus: Investigations

-ERB gradually developed its own section of investigative journalism.
+Euroradio has gradually developed its own section of investigative journalism.
 The reporters worked on important, controversial topics, many of which are not allowed to be covered on state media.
 For example, in 2013 Yauhen Valoshyn published his investigation on the poppy seeds market in Belarus.

-On September 9, 2014, ERB journalist Dmitry Lukashuk interviewed DNR Prime Minister Alexander Zakharchenko.
-Two days later Lukashuk facilitated release from captivity of 8 Ukrainian soldiers, directly asking Zakharchenko to free these men.
+On 9 September 2014, ERB journalist Dmitry Lukashuk interviewed Donetsk People's Republic Prime Minister Alexander Zakharchenko.
+Two days later, Lukashuk facilitated the release of eight Ukrainian soldiers from captivity after directly asking Zakharchenko to release them.

-State Pressure
+State pressure

 All TV and radio channels in Belarus are governmental and controlled by the BelTA agency.
 The Belarusian journalists and chief editors open up about KGB following their steps and wiretap their calls.
-According to them, every independent media in the country has its own ‘curator’ in KGB, the officers have a schedule - one official interrogation per year and two unofficial ones.
+According to them, every independent media in the country has its own 'curator' in KGB, the officers have a schedule - one official interrogation per year and two unofficial ones.

 In 2008 the editors office was searched by the police, almost all equipment was confiscated.
 The staff relocated to Warsaw.

-After the presidential elections 2010, Zybluk was detained and interrogated by KGB.
-On December 25, 2010, the police searched ERB Minsk news office and confiscated almost all equipment from it.
+After the 2010 Belarusian presidential election, Zybluk was detained and interrogated by KGB.
+On 25 December 2010, the police searched ERB Minsk news office and confiscated almost all equipment from it.
 The search was performed on Saturday, when no staff members were present at the office, and without warning.

-In 2012 Pavel Sverdlov was detained by the police on his way home from the office, he was sentenced for 15 days in prison for ‘swearing in a public place’.
-Sverdlov wasn’t allowed to meet a lawyer, his case was based on contradicting testimonies of two policemen.
-In six months he was refused the journalist’s press accreditation because of this conviction.
+In 2012 Pavel Sverdlov was detained by the police on his way home from the office, he was sentenced for 15 days in prison for 'swearing in a public place'.
+Sverdlov was not allowed to meet a lawyer, his case was based on contradicting testimonies of two policemen.
+In six months he was refused the journalist's press accreditation because of this conviction.

-During the presidential elections in 2015 Belarusian independent press faced constraints in access to information.
-ERB website blocked on October 12, 2015.
+During the 2015 Belarusian presidential election Belarusian independent press faced constraints in access to information.
+Euroradio's website was blocked on 12 October 2015.

-During the protest rallies after presidential election 2020 in Belarus independent media were blocked inside the country, the Internet was cut out since August 9.
-Euroradio.by website was under DDoS attack.
+During the 2020–2021 Belarusian protests independent media was blocked inside Belarus, and access to the internet was cut out from 9 August.
+Euroradio's websites were subject to DDoS attacks.
 ERB journalists were many times detained by the police while covering news on protest rallies after the elections.

+In 2021 and 2022, Belarusian courts added the Telegram, YouTube, Instagram pages of the radio and its logo to the Republican list of extremist materials; in July 2022, the Ministry of Internal Affairs of Belarus designated it as an extremist group.
+In 2022 and 2023, several people who have been interviewed by the radio were arrested and imprisoned for it on charges of assisting extremist activity.